Nahid1992/ImageClassification--Fruits360_Classifier_using_TFLearn/README.md

 # Image Classification
 ### Fruits Classifier using TFLearn

-In this project a Classifier was built to predict Images of Fruits.
+In this project, built a Classifier to predict images of Fruits.
 The code was done in TFLearn on top of TensorFlow.

 ### DataBase
 The Fruits 360 Dataset was downloaded from [Kaggle Datasets](https://www.kaggle.com/moltean/fruits) website.